Greaze Mode

 "Greaze Mode" is a song performed by British rapper Skepta featuring fellow British rapper Nafe Smallz.
 It was released as the third single from Skepta's fifth studio album Ignorance Is Bliss on 9 May 2019 through Boy Better Know.
 The song peaked at number 18 on the UK Singles Chart.

+The lyrics refers to Nigerian delicacies palm wine and peppersoup.

 Music video

 A music video to accompany the release of "Greaze Mode" was first released onto YouTube on 30 May 2019.